GregSandoval/compiler-lexer/README.md

 until no viable transition can be made, accepting the token on a final state.

-The code comes with several built-in predicates for letters, numbers, whitespace, etc. Using a Regular expression would defeat the purpose of the project, as it's an entire DFA, which is cheating!
+The code comes with several built-in predicates for detection of letters, numbers, whitespace, etc. I could've used a regular expression, but that's cheating!
+You wouldn't write a hashtable using a hashtable right? :)

 ### Example Code
 ```java